 The server receives a connectable advertising packet with the Service Data for the «Mesh Provisioning Service» (see Section 7.1.2.2.1), and it supports provisioning over the PB-GATT bearer.

-While it is in the Scanning state, the Remote Provisioning Server shall maintain a list of unprovisioned devices that it reported to the Remote Provisioning Client to filter out duplicates (discussed later in this section).
-The list shall be cleared when the Remote Provisioning Scan Start message is received, and it may be cleared when the Remote Provisioning Server exits the Scanning state.
+While it is in the Remote Provisioning Multiple Devices Scan or in the Remote Provisioning Single Device Scan state, the Remote Provisioning Server shall maintain a list of unprovisioned devices that it reported to the Remote Provisioning Client to filter out duplicates (discussed later in this section).
+The list shall be cleared when the Remote Provisioning Scan Start message is received, and it may be cleared when the Remote Provisioning Server exits the state.

 Starting a scan.
-When the Remote Provisioning Server receives a Remote Provisioning Scan Start message with parameters that can be accepted (see Section 4.4.5.5.1.4), and the Remote Provisioning Scan state is Idle, the Server shall enter the Scanning state.
+When the Remote Provisioning Server receives a Remote Provisioning Scan Start message with parameters that can be accepted (see Section 4.4.5.5.1.4), and the Remote Provisioning Scan state is Idle, the Server shall enter the Remote Provisioning Multiple Devices Scan or the Remote Provisioning Single Device Scan state.

-When entering the Scanning state, the Remote Provisioning Server shall perform the following behaviors:
+When entering the state, the Remote Provisioning Server shall perform the following behaviors:

 Shall save the source address and the security material (NetKey Index) of the Remote Provisioning Scan Start message, and shall use them when sending Remote Provisioning Scan Report messages.
 If the saved security material becomes unavailable (for example, a NetKey is deleted), the Remote Provisioning Server shall exit the Scanning state.